safi900/Basic-Soundboard-Android-Application/README.md

-# Basic-Soundboard-Android-Application
+# TikTok-Soundboard-Android-Application
-Basic template for soundboard apps for Android
+Forked from Mike2151's Basic template for soundboard apps for Android TikTok Soundboard is an app developed as a gift for a closed audience

-Use this template to create your soundboard apps for Android!

-Actual app can be found here: https://play.google.com/store/apps/details?id=com.wordpress.httpsredefiningproductions.ohyeah

-Any questions?
-Email me at redefiningproductions@gmail.com